samuko-things/pynput_teleop_twist_keyboard/README.md

 stops when no arrow key is pressed

-For Holonomic mode (strafing), hold down the shift key.
+For Holonomic mode (strafing), PRESS ALT key
+(press again to return to non holonomic mode).

 -------------------------------------------------
-CONTINOUS DRIVE MODE (press caplock to activate or deactivate back to non-continous mode) drive around with arrow keys only:
+CONTINOUS DRIVE MODE (press CAPLOCK to activate or deactivate back to non-continous mode) drive around with arrow keys only: